dersimn/OpenHAB-Docker-Suite/README.md

 This is my `docker-compose` suite for deploying OpenHAB and a few other services on macOS / Mac OS X or however you want to call it.
 We'll use `~/Library/Docker/OpenHAB` to store configuration/persistence related files.

 I'm currently not using the PaperUI for configuration, but instead specify everything manually in the according `.items`-, `.things`-, and-so-on- files.
-The database for any PaperUI configuration is therefore **not** placed inside the `~/Library`, but still persisted inside of a [named docker volume][3].
+The database for any PaperUI configuration is therefore **not** placed inside the `~/Library`.

 ## Install